 I guess I have bananas for brains then, like the industry peers who Oscar’d this 2001 drama with Best Picture, Director, Script and Supporting Actress, and the moviegoers worldwide who shelled out $320,000,000 to see it—because I think it a beautifully done film.
-Playing admittedly free with some facts (duh, never known that to happen!) it tells the fascinating, tragic, ultimately inspiring story of John Nash, a mathematician (game theory, differential geometry) of Promethean brilliance who slipped from being just a rather challenging kook into a world of terrifying hallucinatory schizophrenia.
+Playing admittedly free with some facts (never known that to happen) it tells the fascinating, tragic, ultimately inspiring story of John Nash, a mathematician (game theory, differential geometry) of Promethean brilliance who slipped from being just a rather challenging kook into a world of terrifying hallucinatory schizophrenia.
 Russell Crowe splendidly evokes the nervous energy, social awkwardness, shy wit and defiant loneliness of Nash, then equally his arrogance, confusion, paranoia and grief.
 Crowe was nominated for Best Actor, but lost to Denzel Washington (strong in the corrosive Training Day, but not this good).